Industry Guides 6 min read ·

 Critical metrics to request:

-For hands-on practice, explore M&A cases involving insurance targets.
+For hands-on practice, explore M&A cases involving insurance targets, where risk assessment is central to valuation.

 Pattern 4: Digital Disruption Response

-Fintech disruption cases test whether you understand how technology changes financial services economics.
-Traditional players must decide whether to build, buy, partner, or ignore digital threats.
+Fintech disruption cases test whether you understand how technology reshapes financial services economics.
+Traditional players must decide whether to build, buy, partner, or defend their position against digital-native competitors.

 Recognition signals:

-• Customer acquisition costs rising for traditional player
+• Customer acquisition costs rising for the traditional player

 flowchart TD